OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for December 14, 2022 call

-The agenda for the December call will be posted week of the call.
+The agenda for the December call is the following:
+- Marketplace leads for Office plugins will now be available in the refferals workspace.
+- Auto-launch for Word and Excel.
+- Top 5 AppSource Validation Errors.

 ## Previous calls